olebole/irafdoc/doc/nttools.tedit.rst

   </p>
   <p>
   If you try to edit a table that does not exist, the editor will ask if you want to create the table.
-If you answer <tt>"no"</tt>, the editor will exit.
-If you answer <tt>"yes"</tt>, the editor will ask you for each column name, type, unit, and print format.
+If you answer <span style="font-family: monospace;">"no"</span>, the editor will exit.
+If you answer <span style="font-family: monospace;">"yes"</span>, the editor will ask you for each column name, type, unit, and print format.
 When you have finished entering all the columns, press the return key instead of entering another column name.
 The editor will create the table and put you in table